ErBa508/analyzeButtonPresses/README.md

 - **simTC_wJitter.m** - simulate pseudo-random button press event series
 	- SUMMARY: Simulates pseudo-random event series of alternations between percept A and B. Percept durations are drawn from a log-normal distribution.
+Called by **main.m**.
 	- INPUT: meanAmsec, stdAmsec, meanBmsec, stdBmsec, meanRT, RTj, N
 		- The average ('mean') and std of percepts A and B are specified independently
 		- meanRT = mean reaction time